cook-rachel/Financial-Dashboard-Demo/README.md

 	Python Personal_Finance.Dashboard.py
 	```

-5. Open your web browser and paste the provided URL printed in the terminal.
+5. Paste the provided URL printed in the terminal to a web browser.
+This dashboard is runs locally (it is not live).
+Press control + C to quit the application.

 ---